MikeLiang2/imageprocessing/README.md

 Sequential pipeline: 1,221,597,600 ns/op

 This  the concurrent version is approximately 2.47× faster than the sequential version under the same image set and processing logic (grayscale → brightness enhancement → alpha adjustment).
 This improvement is due to effective use of Go’s channel-based goroutines, which allow different stages of the pipeline to process images in parallel.

-## Example Output
-Output images are saved to images/output/ with suffixes like:

-_final.png → after grayscale + brightness + alpha
-_blurred.jpg, _rotated.jpg → for matrix tests

 ## GenAI Tools
 This project used ChatGPT (OpenAI GPT-4) assisting for: